andrey-zherikov/argparse/README.md

 Named arguments might have multiple names, so they should be specified either as an array of strings or as a list of parameters in `NamedArgument` UDA.
 Argument names can be either single-letter (called as short options) or multi-letter (called as long options).
-Both cases are fully supported with one caveat: if a single-letter argument is used with a double-dash (e.g. `--n`) in command line then it behaves the same as a multi-letter option.
-When an argument is used with a single dash then it is treated as a single-letter argument.
+Both cases are fully supported with one caveat: if a single-letter argument is used with a double dash (e.g., `--n`) in command line, then it behaves the same as a multi-letter option.
+When an argument is used with a single dash, then it is treated as a single-letter argument.

 The following usages of the argument in the command line are equivalent:
-`--name John`, `--name=John`, `--n John`, `--n=John`, `-nJohn`, `-n John`.
-Note that any other character can be used instead of `=` - see [Parser customization](#parser-customization) for details.
+`--name John`, `--name=John`, `--n John`, `--n=John`, `-nJohn`, `-n John`, `-n=John`.
+Note that any other character can be used instead of `=`—see [Parser customization](#parser-customization) for details.

 ### Trailing arguments

-A lone double-dash terminates argument parsing by default.
+A lone double dash terminates argument parsing by default.
 It is used to separate program arguments from other parameters (e.g., arguments to be passed to another program).
-To store trailing arguments simply add a data member of type `string[]` with `TrailingArguments` UDA:
+To store trailing arguments, simply add a data member of type `string[]` with `TrailingArguments` UDA:

 ```d